t04glovern/azure-iot-trashe/DEVPOST.md

-# Trashè
+# Trashé

-Trashè is a SmartBin which aim to help you get better at recycling.
+Trashé is a SmartBin which aim to help you get better at recycling.
 Making use of Azure Cognitive Services to create a deep learning model to detect plastic, glass and metal recyclables in real time, using Azure IoT Edge to perform inference and transport predictions to other Azure Services.

-## Inspiration

----

-TODO

 ## How we built it